You can grow a date tree from a date seed easily using store-bought dates or dates you find at the farmer’s market in your area. Here’s what you need.

 Plants grown indoors or in containers may have problems with spider mites or whitefly.
-Use an insecticidal soap to keep indoor plants pest free.
-Outdoors in North America, date palms are relatively pest free.
+Use insecticidal soap to keep indoor plants pest-free.
+Outdoors in North America, date palms are relatively pest-free.

 Squirrels and birds will rob date trees once the fruit begins to ripen.
 In a commercial orchard, the ripening dates are kept in mesh bags to preserve them from predators.